moses-kabungo/kmd-idb/README.md

 ```

 ##### NOTE
 > You cannot and you should not update the keyPath (object's property that you specified as the keyPath, aka the primary key).
-Doing so will always throw an error.
+Doing so will always result into an exception being thrown.
 Instead, the `IDBService` provides the method `replaceObjectByKey()` method that deletes the object and add newer one.

 #### Deleting Stored Object `IDBService.removeObjectsByKey()`